 10. Black Mustard Seed - (2.8g of protein per 100g)

-Black mustard seed is often used in Indian dishes but can be sprinkled over any salad to give it a extra kick and flavour.
+Black mustard seed is often used in Indian dishes but can be sprinkled over any salad to give it an extra kick and flavour.
 It has a protein content of 2.8 of protein per 100g and is a great topping for salads and oriental dishes.
 While it is often used sparingly, the health benefits of black mustard seed make it a welcome addition to any meal.
 Its magnesium content, too, can lower blood pressure and reduce the severity of asthma attacks or arthritis symptoms.

 11. Asparagus - (2.2g of protein per 100g)